dhorsley/za/docs/handbook/handbook_1.2.1.md

 ```

-These representative idioms demonstrate the power and flexibility of Za's standard library categories for system administration tasks.
+These representative idioms demonstrate the flexibility of Za's standard library categories for system administration tasks.
 Each category provides specialized tools that can be combined to create comprehensive automation solutions.

 ---